Money transfer credit cards: Best cards in the UK

 Lastly, there are international transfer fees.
 These are nearly always super expensive when you use your bank to send money overseas.
 To add insult to injury, unfavourable exchange rates can eat into your money even more.

-Luckily, you aren’t stuck with your bank as your only option for international payments.
+Luckily, you aren’t stuck with your bank as your only option when managing your money while travelling abroad or sending international payments.

-Open a Wise multi-currency account and you can start whizzing money around the world before you even set foot in the US.
-You’ll get US account details to use, so that friends, family and even employers and clients can pay you in US dollars like a local¹¹.
+Open a Wise account online and you can start whizzing money around the world before you even set foot in the US.
+It’s not a bank account, but offers many similar features.
+You can get US account details* to use, so that friends, family and even employers and clients can pay you in US dollars like a local.

 So, there you go - all you need to know about opening a bank account in the US.
 It can be tricky without that all-important Social Security Number, and it would be lovely if you could complete the whole process online from your sofa here in the UK.